LishaTu/Trending-YouTube-Video-Scraper-by-Keyword/README.md

 - One searches across multiple fields of video (title, description, tags, video metadata, etc.), which is the standard `p` method as described above.
 The scripts for running this method are in the folder 'general-search' in this repository.

 - The other searches kewords exclusively in video titles.
 In this method, keywords are matched only with title, and the corresponding videos are returned.
-The scripts for these mtehod are in the folder 'title-search'.
+The scripts for these method are in the folder 'title-search'.

 Most scripts for the two different methods are the same but: